-Nest Audio review: Google home run
+Nest Audio review: The best smart speaker for most people

 There aren't a lot of Google Assistant speakers on the market today, so finding apples-to-apples competition for the Nest Audio is pretty difficult.
 The good news is that there are many great smart speakers in the $100-200 range that give the Nest Audio a good challenge.

-The Nest Audio has a few main competitors on the market, but none more so than the upcoming fourth-generation Amazon Echo.
-Redesigned in a new larger circular body with directional audio, Amazon is promising better, louder sound with less distortion from its new $100 Alexa speaker, and I'm very curious to hear it next to the Nest Audio.
+The Nest Audio has a few main competitors on the market, but none more so than the Amazon Echo (4th Gen).
+Redesigned in a new larger circular body with directional audio, Amazon promises louder sound with less distortion from its new $100 Alexa speaker, and it's stiff competition for Google's speaker.

-Amazon is also promising massive improvements to Alexa itself this year, which may help it catch up to Google Assistant in some of its natural language processing abilities, but the fourth-gen Echo also bundles a Zigbee radio in it to facilitate smart home operation, something that Google offloads to dedicated hubs or other products.

-Based on my audio comparison with the Amazon Echo 3rd Gen, I think it's likely that I'd prefer the sound signature from the Nest Audio, but I'm not going to discount any year-over-year improvements Amazon has made until I hear it for myself.

 It's not surprising that the Sonos One sounds better than the Nest Audio, but it definitely doesn't sound twice as good.
 There's an airiness to music that comes out of the Sonos One that feels more compressed and isolated on the Nest Audio, but they both reproduce vocals and instruments wonderfully.
 The Sonos One is more precise and has a cleaner, more enjoyable low-end, but not by much — and given its $200 price tag, probably not better enough.